Marko Jovanović (footballer, born 1988): Wisła Kraków

 Jovanović entering a match against Litex Lovech in 2011.

 On 12 July 2011, Jovanović joined Polish Ekstraklasa champions Wisła Kraków on a five-year deal for an undisclosed fee from Partizan.
 He made his first league debut for Wisła on 9 September 2011, against Lech Poznań in 0–1 away win.
 On 3 November 2011, Jovanović made his debut in the Europa League for Wisła against Fulham at Craven Cottage as a substitute for Dudu Biton in the 88th minute.
 On 14 December 2011, he played a full match against Twente in the 6th leg of the 2011–12 UEFA Europa League group stage.
 After a dramatic ending, Wisła qualified to the round of 32.
 In the round of 32, Jovanović played both matches against Standard Liège, but Wisła did not get through because Standard won on away goals.
 During the 2011–12 season, he played 27 matches in all competitions.

 On 24 January 2015, Jovanović was released from the club.

 Voždovac

 On 24 August 2015, Jovanović joined Voždovac on a one-year deal.
 He made his debut for Voždovac on 13 September 2015, against Javor Ivanjica.
 During the first part of the 2015–16 season, Jovanović played 12 matches in all competitions.

 Return to Partizan

 On 23 December 2015, Jovanović signed a two-and-a-half-year contract with Partizan, returning to his former team.
 On 21 February 2016, Jovanović made his league debut against OFK Beograd.
 On 11 May 2016, he scored a goal in the 2015–16 Serbian Cup final against Javor Ivanjica in a 2–0 win.

 AEL

-On 24 August 2017, Jovanović signed a two-year contract with Superleague Greece club AEL for an undisclosed fee.
+On 24 August 2017, Jovanović signed a two-year contract with Super League Greece club AEL for an undisclosed fee.
 He left AEL after one season in June 2018.